theatlantic/django-south/docs/commands.rst

 Typical usage::

- ./manage.py graphmigrations | dot -omigrations.png
+ ./manage.py graphmigrations | dot -Tpng -omigrations.png

 This command can be particularly helpful to examine complex dependency sets between lots of different apps [#]_.